JeixHuang/JeixHuang.github.io/_pages/about.md

 - *2023.10* Beihang 2nd Class Academic Excellence Scholarship
 - *2023.9* Head of the Special Research and Development Department of the Association for Self-Control
 - *2023.9* Served as Vice President of Academic Support for the Class of 2022 Student Senate
+- *2023.9* Appointed as a tutor and crosstalk instructor for mathematical analysis at Shie College, Beihang University
 - *2023.8* 2nd Prize in 2023 International Chinese-English Translation Competition
 - *2023.5* 2nd Prize of Feng Ru Cup (A reinforcement learning based motion state monitoring system)
 - *2023.5* 2023 National Student Innovation and Entrepreneurship Training Programme Projects Passed with Merit in the Initial Audit